mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

 As implemented, it gets two accounts, one from Salesforce and other from Oracle Siebel Business Objects instance.
-Then it compares by the name of the accounts, and generates a CSV file which shows accounts in Salesforce, accounts in Oracle Siebel Business Objects, and accounts in Salesforce and Oracle Siebel Business Objects.
+Then it compares by the name of the accounts, and generates a CSV file which shows accounts in Salesforce, accounts in Oracle Siebel Business Objects, and accounts in both Salesforce and Oracle Siebel Business Objects.
 The report is then e-mailed to a configured group of e-mail addresses.

 # Considerations <a name="considerations"/>